olegkrivtsov/using-zend-framework-3-book/README.md

 PHP code samples mentioned in the book can be found in [this GitHub repo](https://github.com/olegkrivtsov/using-zf3-book-samples).

-I also run another [open-source project](https://github.com/olegkrivtsov/zf3-api-reference) whose goal is to develop a good ZF3 components & class reference.
+I also run another [open-source project](https://github.com/olegkrivtsov/zf3-api-reference) whose goal is to develop a good reference of ZF3 components & classes.

 ## Your Feedback is Appreciated